Integral and differential structures for quantum field theory: Properties of field operators versus noncommutative integration.

 The following theorem is taken from \cite{araki} , but stems from results given in \cite{DSW}, \cite{buch1}.

 \begin{theorem}[\cite{araki}, cf. \cite{buch1}\&\cite{DSW}] Assume that both conditions (A1) and (A2) hold.
 For each double cone $D$, define

 Then $\qM(D)$ is a von Neumann algebra and the net $D \mapsto \qM(D)$ satisfies conditions (L1)-(L3) for local algebras (cf the first section).
 On defining $\qM$ to be the von Neumann algebra generated by $\cup_D \qM(D)$, the state on $\qM$ determined by $\Omega$ is then a pure vacuum state for which \begin{itemize} \item $\Omega$ is cyclic for each $\qM(D)$, \item and each operator $\phi \in \cP(D)$ has a closed extension $\phi_e \subset \phi^{\dagger, *}$ which is affiliated with $\qM(D)$.
 (Here, $\phi_e \subset A$ means that the domain of $\phi_e$ is contained in the domain of $A$ and that $\phi_e = A$ on the domain of $\phi_e$.) \end{itemize} \end{theorem} Theorem \ref{2.3} yields \begin{corollary} Field operators lead to operators affiliated to the von Neumann algebra $\qM(D)$.
-We remind that this property is the starting point for the definition of measurable operators. \end{corollary} Moreover, one has \begin{remark} There are sufficient conditions, motivated by physical requirements, for conditions (A1) and (A2) (given prior to Theorem \ref{2.3}) to hold, see \cite{DSW}, \cite{buch1}, \cite{BY}. \end{remark}
+We remind that this property is the starting point for the definition of $\tau$-measurable operators. \end{corollary} Moreover, one has \begin{remark} There are sufficient conditions, motivated by physical requirements, for conditions (A1) and (A2) (given prior to Theorem \ref{2.3}) to hold, see \cite{araki}, \cite{DSW}, \cite{buch1}, \cite{BY}. \end{remark}

+As can be seen from Lemma 1.5 of \cite{BY} imposing a so-called \textit{generalized H-bound} condition (see below) ensures that (A1) holds.
+If one adds to this requirement the notion of central positivity, that would then ensure that the validity of Theorem \ref{2.3} (see \cite[Theorem 3.1]{BY}).

-As an example of such condition we quote from \cite{BY} \begin{definition} Let $\phi$ be a Wightman field and let $H$ denote its Hamiltonian.
-The field satisfies a \textit{generalized H-bound} if there exists a nonnegative number $\alpha <1$, such that $\phi(f)^{**} e^{- H^{\alpha}}$ is a bounded operator for all $f$. \end{definition} It worth reiterating the fact pointed out in \cite{DSW}, that the physical significance of such conditions, is that they select models with slightly more regular high energy behaviour.
+\begin{definition} Let $\phi$ be a Wightman field and let $H$ denote its Hamiltonian.
+The field satisfies a \textit{generalized H-bound} if there exists a nonnegative number $\alpha <1$, such that $\phi(f)^{**} e^{- H^{\alpha}}$ is a bounded operator for all $f$. \end{definition}

+It is worth reiterating the fact pointed out in \cite{DSW}, that the physical significance of such conditions, is that they select models with slightly more regular high energy behaviour.